-- According to the conclusions of the evaluation, in order to tackle these problems, the current procedures for mutual legal assistance (MLA) need to be faster and more effective and the authorities investigating must very speedily be able to send requests to many different countries. - In certain Member States the national legislation allows obtaining subscriber information directly from foreign providers, subject to being also allowed by the law of the State of the provider's seat.
-In one Member State some practitioners expressed a wish for a harmonised mechanism for exchanging subscriber data and new approaches at EU level on establishing jurisdiction. - Practices and forms for making available the e-evidence secured in the investigation as a part of the case file in a format that allows scrutiny by the prosecutors and judges, vary in the Member States. - Seizure of computer hardware containing e-evidence seems not to be the preferable option as it may be cumbersome for a victim of cybercrime to accept the loss of his or her digital equipment seized for the duration of the investigation. - Alternatively, in order to secure digital material, stored data may be copied (mirrored) on to another storage medium (e.g. DVD, hard disk) and made available in this form and/or, in particular readable data, (e.g. text messages) or image files may be printed out and made available in paper form as well. - Usually the same procedure is used for electronic evidence procured abroad.
+- According to the conclusions of the evaluation, in order to tackle these problems, the current MLA procedures need to be faster and more effective and the authorities investigating must very speedily be able to send requests to many different countries. - In certain Member States the national legislation allows obtaining information directly from foreign providers, subject to being also allowed by the law of the State of the provider's seat.
+A common framework for exchanging subscriber data and new approaches at EU level on enforcement jurisdiction are, among other issues, the subject of the current work undertaken at EU level on the basis of the Council Conclusions on "Improving Criminal Justice in Cyberspace" of 9 June 2016. - Practices and forms for making available the e-evidence secured in the investigation as a part of the case file in a format that allows scrutiny by the prosecutors and judges, vary in the Member States. - Seizure of computer hardware containing e-evidence seems not to be the preferable option as it may be cumbersome for a victim of cybercrime to accept the loss of his or her digital equipment seized for the duration of the investigation. - Alternatively, in order to secure e-evidence, stored data may be copied (mirrored) on to another storage medium (e.g. DVD, hard disk) and made available in this form and/or, in particular readable data, (e.g. text messages) or image files may be printed out and made available in paper form as well. - Usually, the same procedure is used for e-evidence procured abroad.
 However, if special conditions are set by the country that helped acquiring the evidence, the police and prosecutors will have respect those conditions.